-- Reading Corps Tier 1 interventions are designed to support core instruction.
-The Reading Corps model works well with any research-based curriculum (e.g., Creative Curriculum, OWL, etc.). - Reading Corps Interventionists provide embedded and explicit language and literacy support to all students throughout the daily routines, including: Arrival, Sign-in, Daily Message, Choice Time, Repeated Read Aloud, Tier 2 or Tier Intervention time, Journaling, Meal Time, Small Group, and Transitions. - Reading Corps classrooms are expected to incorporate a Repeated Read Aloud into the daily routine.
+- PreK Reading Corps Tier 1 interventions are designed to support core instruction.
+The Reading Corps model works well with any research-based curriculum (e.g., Creative Curriculum, OWL, etc.). - PreK Reading Corps Interventionists provide embedded and explicit language and literacy support to all students throughout the daily routines, including: Arrival, Sign-in, Daily Message, Choice Time, Repeated Read Aloud, Tier 2 or Tier 3 Intervention time, Journaling, Meal Time, Small Group, and Transitions. - Prek Reading Corps classrooms are expected to incorporate a Repeated Read Aloud into the daily routine.
 The same theme-related book is read daily for one week.
-The teacher and Interventionist incorporate talking, reading, and writing into each reading to develop vocabulary and comprehension.
+The teacher and Interventionist incorporate talking, reading, writing, and math into each reading to develop vocabulary and comprehension and early math skills.